TheAldas/Modd.io_Style_Master/README.md

 [**HTML code for Discord iFrame**](https://github.com/TheAldas/Modd.io_Style_Master/blob/master/HTML%20for%20games%20-%20codes%20to%20add%20button%20and%20other%20things/HTML%20for%20iFrames/HTML%20for%20discord%20iFrame.html)

 ***What extension can I use to use CSS for editor?***
-It, depends on what browser are you using.
+It depends on what browser are you using.
 Currently custom CSS works 100% only on Google Chrome, but you can also use  these CSS codes in other browsers.
 Here's short list of extensions:

  - Google Chrome:
     - [StyleBot](https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha)